EquinoxeSystems/svelte-alerts/README.md

 # svelte-alerts

 This is a [Svelte](https://svelte.dev/) component for managing and displaying alerts.
 The alert message is displayed using the [Sveltestrap Alert](https://sveltestrap.js.org/?path=/story/components--alert) component.
 Of course, you can replace this component with one that suites your application.
+And, of course, you can replace Bootstrap with any other CSS system, or your own stylesheets.
+And, finally, you can also change the material-icons for some of your preference.

 The component uses a store to keep the messages.
 The objects representing the alerts have the following structure: